markuptitan/ACN-syllabus/content/data-science/foundational-short-course/14-measures-of-dispersion-project/_index.md

 ---
-title: Measures of Dispersion - Project
+_db_id: 1068
 content_type: project
 flavours:
 - python
 prerequisites:
-  hard:
+  hard: null
   soft: []
 protect_main_branch: false
 ready: true
 submission_type: repo
+title: Measures of Dispersion - Project
 ---

 We will not only be assessing your code but also how you structure and present your analysis.This [notebook](notebook.ipynb) has a guide to the general structure we expect.